Canyon Climber: Reception

 The 1983 book The Creative Atari stated, "Canyon Climber achieves a cartoon-like atmosphere in the rendering of its various screens, to very pleasing effect," concluding "You will spend a while with Canyon Climber."
-In a review of four Atari 8-bit Datasoft games (alongside Pacific Coast Highway, Clowns and Balloons, and Shooting Gallery), Charles Brannon of COMPUTE! wrote, "the overall animation and execution are perhaps the best of the four."
-Electronic Fun with Computers & Games described Canyon Climber as "not quite as demanding as Donkey Kong, but the concept is appealingly bizarre," and called the game "short-term addictive."
+In a review of four Atari 8-bit Datasoft games (alongside Pacific Coast Highway, Clowns and Balloons, and Shooting Arcade), Charles Brannon of COMPUTE! wrote, "the overall animation and execution are perhaps the best of the four."
 ANALOG Computing wrote, "The details and playability of the game are very good" and rated the graphics a 10 out of 10.

-Reviewing the TRS-80 Color Computer version for Creative Computing, Stephen B. Gray warned, "Canyon Climber is a game for the expert or the masochist."
+Electronic Fun with Computers & Games described Canyon Climber as "not quite as demanding as Donkey Kong, but the concept is appealingly bizarre," and called the game "short-term addictive."
+Reviewing the TRS-80 Color Computer version for Creative Computing, Stephen B. Gray had a different view of the difficulty: "Canyon Climber is a game for the expert or the masochist."

 Long after the game's initial release, Keita Iida noted the low difficulty level, calling the game "perfectly suited for beginning players who are just getting into platform/climbing games."
 Mark Sabbatini, looking at the Color Computer version, agrees: "as soon as you've completed the levels a few times the challenge is pretty much gone."
 He also disliked the randomness of the rocks and goats, stating "all too often whether you live or die is all about luck and not about skill and planning."